-\minihead{Delta-Neighbourhood Search} In the steady-state, we obtain a suitable configuration by greedily selecting the best configuration within the $e$-delta neighborhood of the configuration chosen at the previous checkpoint.
+\textbf{Delta-Neighbourhood Search.} In the steady-state, we obtain a suitable configuration by greedily selecting the best configuration within the $e$-delta neighborhood of the configuration chosen at the previous checkpoint.
 The $e$-delta neighborhood is defined as all configurations that are at most $e$ steps away in the configuration cube from the given configuration.
 At the start of each neighborhood search, we evaluate a configuration identical to the last best configuration, except with a different pruning metric.
-We change the pruning metric only if we observe a significant improvement in the quantized model’s quality.
-In this case, we continue the neighborhood search with the changed metric.
-As training progresses, the model becomes denser and thus more sensitive to compression, necessitating less aggressive quantization configurations over time.
-Hence, we also exclude more aggressive configurations than the previous best from the neighborhood search.
+If we observe a significant improvement in the quantized model’s quality, we change the pruning metric and proceed with the neighborhood search using the new metric.
+As training progresses, the model becomes denser and more sensitive to compression.
+Hence, subsequent neighborhood searches intentionally rule out configurations more aggressive than the prior setting.